Bypass closet doors upgraded to faux barn doors

 Cut underlayment plywood and adhere to closet doors

 First I cut the boards to size and then gave each one a slight sanding with 120 grit paper.
 After that I used Hard as Nails adhesive to glue them to the face of each door.
-I started at the top and as each board was positioned, I used frog tape to hold it in place.
+I started at the top and as each board was positioned, I used Frog tape to hold it in place.
+A lot of Frog tape.

 Fill in underlayment plywood seams

-Next I took some spackling (didn't have any wood putty) and filled in each seam with my fingers.
+Next I took some spackle (didn't have any wood putty) and filled in each seam with my fingers.
 You're right, it was pretty messy.
-Now I'm sure there is a better way to do this but I have found I can control the material better than with a spackling knife.
+Now I'm sure there is a better way to do this but I have found I can control the material better than with a spackle knife.

 Once it dried I sanded it smooth and then prepared to paint the surface.